meteor-typings/meteor/README.md

 [`meteor-typings`](https://github.com/meteor-typings) organization, which is supposed to contain all available typings of such type.
 If you find that package's typings repo, go inside and read how to install typings.
 If not - you are very welcome to create new repo and contribute typings.

+## Development

+In order to build all typings run `gulp build`.

+`1.2` and `1.3` share the same Meteor core packages typings, which are located in `1.2/packages`.
+When you run `gulp 1_3`, typings are modified to contain modules with the names same as Meteor 1.3 namespaces.